nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     </div>

 3. Dealing with corrupted data files
-    1. To simulate a corrupted data file, go to the `data` folder and edit the `petpal.json` and/or `archive.json` with random strings not of json format
+    1. To simulate a corrupted data file, go to the `data` folder and edit the `petpal.json` and/or `archive.json` with random strings not of JSON format
     2. Start PetPal, the corrupted data file is replaced with the sample data
     3. The corrupted files are re-created in the `data` folder with sample data
     <div markdown="block" class="alert alert-block alert-success">